ricsv/immutable-light/README.md

 This means the library will keep references where it can, so keep in mind to not manipulate values in returned objects (someting that should be avoided nonetheless if using the library within a Redux reducer).

-It's recommended to use the library togehter with the vital [no-param-reassign](http://eslint.org/docs/rules/no-param-reassign) ESLint rule.
+It's recommended to use the library togehter with the [no-param-reassign](http://eslint.org/docs/rules/no-param-reassign) ESLint rule.

 ## Usage